-Where the waste contains only one such substance, and that substance is assigned a specific concentration limit is given in Annex VI Table 3.1 to CLP, the waste can be assumed not be hazardous by HP 2 if the concentration of the oxidising substance is below that limit.
+Where the waste contains only one such substance, and that substance is assigned a specific concentration limit is given in Annex VI Table 3 to CLP, the waste can be assumed not be hazardous by HP 2 if the concentration of the oxidising substance is below that limit.
 For example nitric acid is listed in CLP as H272: Ox.
 Liq.
 3, with a specific concentration limit of \geq 65 %.
 Where nitric acid is present in a waste below 65% that waste will not be classified HP 2.
 If another oxidising substance is also present then this cannot be assumed.

-Table C2.1Hazard class and category code(s) and Hazard statement code(s) for waste constituents for the classification of wastes as hazardous by HP 2 Oxidising
+Table C2.1 Hazard class and category code(s) and Hazard statement code(s) for waste constituents for the classification of wastes as hazardous by HP 2 Oxidising

-Hazard class and category code(s) Hazard statement code(s) Description Ox.
-Gas 1 H 270 May cause or intensify fire; oxidiser Ox.
+Hazard class and category code(s) Hazard statement code(s) Description

+Ox.
+Gas 1 H 270 May cause or intensify fire; oxidiser

+Ox.
 Liq.
-1 H 271 May aques fire or explosion, strong evidioer Ox.
+1 H 271 May cause fire or explosion; strong oxidiser

+Ox.
 Sol.
-1 May cause fire or explosion; strong oxidiser Ox.
+1 11271

+Ox.
 Liq.
+2 H 272

-2 Ox.
+Ox.
 Liq.
-3 H 272 May intensify fire: exidiner Ox.
+3 May intensify fire; aviding

+Ox.
 Sol.
-2 H 272 May intensify fire; oxidiser Ox.
+2 May intensify fire; oxidiser

+Ox.
 Sol.
 3